metabase/metabase/docs/databases/connections/databricks.md

 ## HTTP path

 This is the Databrick's compute resources HTTP Path value.
-Often a SQL warehouse endpoint in the format `/sql/1.0/endpoints/abcdef1234567890`.
+This value is often a SQL warehouse endpoint in the format `/sql/1.0/endpoints/abcdef1234567890`.
+See [Connect to a SQL warehouse](https://docs.databricks.com/en/compute/sql-warehouse/index.html).
-Read [Connect to a SQL warehouse](https://docs.databricks.com/en/compute/sql-warehouse/index.html) article from Databricks for more information on how to create and connect to a SQL Warehouse.

 Additionally, see [Compute settings for the Databricks JDBC Driver](https://docs.databricks.com/en/integrations/jdbc/compute.html).